skkumaravelan/KumarFork-aif-c01-study-notes/README.md

 - **AWS Glue Data Quality**
   - Detects anomalies and recommends data quality rules for ensuring clean, high-quality data for AI models.

+---

+## Additional AWS Services and Resources

+### Security and Compliance Tools

+#### Identity and Access Management (IAM)
+- Manages access to AWS services and resources securely.
+You can define who (identity) has what access (roles and permissions) to resources.

+#### AWS Macie
+- Helps you discover and protect sensitive data like PII (Personally Identifiable Information) using machine learning.

+#### AWS PrivateLink
+- Provides secure, private connectivity between VPCs, AWS services, and on-premises applications without exposing traffic to the public internet.

+#### AWS Lake Formation
+- Simplifies the process of setting up data lakes, making it easier to securely store, catalog, and analyze large amounts of data.

+#### AWS Shared Responsibility Model
+- Defines the division of responsibilities between AWS and the customer in terms of security and compliance.
+AWS handles the security *of* the cloud, while customers are responsible for security *in* the cloud.

+---

+### AWS Governance and Audit Services

+#### AWS Artifact
+- Provides on-demand access to security and compliance reports and select online agreements.

+#### Customer Compliance Center
+- Offers resources to help customers understand and meet their compliance requirements using AWS.

+#### AWS Audit Manager
+- Continuously audits AWS usage to assess compliance with industry standards and regulations.

+---

+### AWS Monitoring and Security Services

+#### AWS CloudTrail
+- Captures API calls and related events to track user activity across AWS services.

+#### AWS Config
+- Continuously monitors and records AWS resource configurations and changes.
+  - **Conformance Packs**: Predefined rules to assess compliance with best practices.
+You can also configure auto-remediation for non-compliant resources.

+#### Amazon Inspector
+- Performs automated security assessments at the application level to identify vulnerabilities and deviations from best practices.

+#### AWS Trusted Advisor
+- Provides recommendations to help you:
+  - Reduce costs.
+  - Improve security.
+  - Increase performance.

+---

+### Storage and Security

+#### S3
+- **Block Public Access**: Amazon S3 allows you to enable “Block Public Access” settings to prevent unauthorized public access to S3 buckets and objects.

+---

 ## Tables

 ### Traditional ML vs Deep Learning